Students often ask Paulie if he was always naturally extremely flexible. He was not. As a teenager he had average flexibility.

 Paulie Zink began studying yoga and martial arts as a teenager.
 While he was in college he met a Kung-fu master from Hong Kong named Cho Chat Ling.
 Master Cho had been imparted with secret martial arts knowledge by his uncle and was obligated to pass on the legacy.
 He wanted to choose a proficient, worthy practitioner who could show the art to the western world.
 He found in Paulie the potential and the tenacity of spirit necessary to meet this aim.

-With this intensive level of study it took Paulie seven years to master the art of Yin yoga.
-At this time Master Cho began to taper the frequency of his visits, although Paulie continued to train just as vigorously.
+For seven years Paulie Zink continued his daily intensive level of study with his master while he simultaneously developed the his own art of Yin yoga.
+After seven years time Master Cho began to taper the frequency of his visits, although Paulie continued to train just as vigorously.
 By the tenth year Master Cho declared Paulie to be his own master and his training ended.
 He told Paulie he had transmitted to him in ten years time what would usually require twenty-five years or more to learn.
 Paulie is the only westerner to be traditionally trained in the secret knowledge of the art of Tai Shing Pek Kwar in a direct Chinese lineage from the arts’ originators.
 Master Cho never charged Paulie for his tutelage.

 Master Cho insisted Paulie compete in the martial arts arena.
 Paulie entered in the solo “Empty Hands” and “Weapons” divisions of approximately one hundred martial arts tournaments from local to regional to national levels.
 He won the Grand Championship in all of them, often in both divisions.
 Master Zink’s tournament career culminated with him winning the Grand Championship at the Long Beach International Karate Championships three consecutive years.